souravkhan12/interview_challenge_202505/CHALLENGES.md

 ### 3. Wrong Timestamp on New Notes

-A few users noticed something odd: when they create a note, the timestamp shown on the card says “Yesterday” - even though they just made it.
+A few users noticed something odd: when they create a note, the timestamp shown on the card says "Yesterday" - even though they just made it.

-That’s definitely not expected.
-The note was created today, so it shouldn’t be labeled as “Yesterday.”
+That's definitely not expected.
+The note was created today, so it shouldn't be labeled as "Yesterday."

-Can you figure out what’s going wrong here and fix it?
+Can you figure out what's going wrong here and fix it?
 It could be a timezone thing, or maybe some formatting issue.
-Once it's fixed, double-check that newly created notes reflect the correct relative time (e.g., “Just now”, “5 minutes ago”, etc.).
+Once it's fixed, double-check that newly created notes reflect the correct relative time (e.g., "Just now", "5 minutes ago", etc.).

-### 4. We’ve received a heads-up that there might be a security vulnerability (or unintended access path) in how the note detail view is implemented.
+### 4. We've received a heads-up that there might be a security vulnerability (or unintended access path) in how the note detail view is implemented.

-There aren't any specific repro steps, but the concern is that users might be able to view or access notes they shouldn’t be able to - for example, by manipulating the URL or API calls.
+There aren't any specific repro steps, but the concern is that users might be able to view or access notes they shouldn't be able to - for example, by manipulating the URL or API calls.

 Your task:
 Investigate how note access control is currently handled.